ggrocca/eggmake/README.md

 I believe that a lot of developers, projects and shops wrote similar build systems for their own projects in the past.
 Modern GNU Make now should have all the features that are needed for developing a general build system that is fast, customizable, easy to use, and mantained as a separate, standalone project.

 Make has disadvantages too.
 See [What's Wrong With GNU Make](http://www.conifersystems.com/whitepapers/gnu-make/), a white paper about what is wrong with the make language in general (despite referring to the GNU implementation, the criticism applies to the language as a whole).
 My personal opinion is that most of the points made in the article can be solved or mitigated by avoiding writing custom makefiles, and doing the right things once and for all in a make library, as this project tries to do.
-The fact is, most other build system usually just build a Makefile on unix systems, and add their own complexity on top of that, which is slow, cumbersome, and a source of problems.
-I am not aware of any build system that avoids make altogether and is as fast, portable and full featured as GNU Make is.
+Most other build system usually just build a Makefile on unix systems and add their own complexity on top of that, which is slow, cumbersome, and a source of problems.
+I am not aware of any build system that avoids make altogether and is as fast, portable, universally tested and full featured as GNU Make is.
 The day that such a beast will be born, and offers a clean functional language that has none of the quirks of make's language, make will finally stop being used for new projects (and will still remain supported until the end of history anyway, given how many existing projects rely on it - but that's another story).
 A very interesting project seems to be [tup](http://gittup.org/tup/), but I don't know if it's ready for prime time yet.

 Constructive feedback and criticism is appreciated.
 The make code I wrote and hacked together is certainly very far from the best examples you can find.
 It should work as intended, though, and if it does not and you care enough, please send me a bug report.